rf-rodrigues95/sd2324-project/README.md

 [Project Specification (trab1-2324.pdf)](assignment/part1/trab1-2324.pdf)

+In the folder `assignment/part1/` you will also find a similar description as the one linked above, as well as the description of the test battery (tester) used for evaluation.

 **sd2324-tp1** includes the API and a set of files that should be used in project 1.

 * ```test-sd-tp1.bat``` / ```test-sd-tp1.sh``` :  script files for running the project in Windows and Linux/Mac